 On the Web

-While possible, locating law review, law journal, and legal periodical articles on the Web is difficult and not always possible due to copyright restrictions.
-Below we highlight some free resources and search strategies to help you locate articles that are available freely on the Web.
+Locating law review, law journals, and legal periodical articles on the web is not always possible due to copyright restrictions.
+But certain publications are available if you'd like to try locating an article.
+Below we highlight some free resources and search strategies to help you locate articles that are available freely online.

 Free Full-Text Articles

 The Law Commons section of the Digital Commons Network includes open-access scholarly articles published by more than 395 institutions.
 You can search and browse by institution, topic, publication title, author, and more.

 The Law Review Commons website provides access to over 200 open-access law reviews.
 You can search for an article in their collection of over 150,000 law review articles.
 They allow you to browse law reviews by subject matter or by their title.